 Small businesses will surpass big corporations as the best places to work

-As technology becomes more accessible, it will also make it easier for small businesses to offer employees flexibility such as remote working, and perks that on par with bigger corporations.
-Small businesses can leveraging technology to offer comprehensive benefits to employees where previously this was not possible.
+As technology becomes more accessible, it will also make it easier for small businesses to offer employees flexibility such as remote working, and perks that are on par with bigger corporations.
+Small businesses can leverage technology to offer comprehensive benefits to employees where previously this was not possible.

 The rise of artificial intelligence will lead to better decision making